ytakefuji/air_calculator/README.md

 0-finger can move the pen without drawing.
 1-finger can draw lines in the air.
 2-finger can move the pen without drawing.
-3-finger can delete elements of the drawn picture for correction.
+3-finger can delete elements of drawn letters for expression correction.
 4-finger can transform hand-written characters to the digital text for possible calculation.
 5-finger can can move the pen without drawing.
 </pre>